NoohAlavi/fusion_four_studios_repo/README.md

     ```

-### 2. Install the required package
+### 2. Install the required packages
-In terminal or command prompt, run:
+In terminal or command prompt, go into the root directory of the application and run:
 ```
-pip install flask
+pip install -r requirements.txt
 ```

 ### 3. Run the demo in browser